alchitry/alchitry.github.io/content/tutorials/setup/_index.md

 weight = 0
 +++

-Depending on your board you will need to install different software to work with it.
+Depending on your board, you will need to install different software to work with it.
 Find the section below and follow the guides for setting up your board.

 ## Every Board